Rice Lab

 This product began as a result of considering “Mottainai” at our company

-Zojirushi Mahobin conducts rice cooking tests on a daily basis in order to develop electric rice cooker/warmers that cook delicious rice.
+Zojirushi conducts rice cooking tests on a daily basis in order to develop electric rice cooker/warmers that cook delicious rice.

 Although we used to compost the uneaten rice from the tests in the past, this had raised an internal issue because it was considered “Mottainai” (a waste).